 To summarize, much of the other zones are simply brown dry barren forests, while this area looked lush and green.
 Once we saw it, we were like duh, this makes sense.
 All of the other watering holes were small, muddy, and looked contaminated.
 Conversely, this was like a dreamy oasis.

-If I was a tiger, would I want to be next to these beautiful lakes during the hot summer months?
+If I were a tiger, would I want to be next to these beautiful lakes during the hot summer months?
 Of course!
 Especially, knowing how much tigers enjoy swimming and being in the water.

 During our first four game drives, we toured the grounds for the entire three hours, because we didn’t see the tigers.
 However, on the fifth safari, when we saw the tigers, the tour ended an hour early.